 The story of Noori Jam Tamachi is a famous folklore from the Sindh region of Pakistan.
 It is a tale of love, sacrifice, and tragedy that has been passed down through generations in the form of songs and stories.

-According to the legend, Noori was a beautiful young girl who lived in the village of Wandh, near the Indus River.
+According to one legend, Noori was a beautiful young girl who lived in the village of Wandh, near the Indus River.
 She was the daughter of a fisherman and had a reputation for her stunning beauty and her singing voice.

 One day, while fishing in the river, Noori’s father caught a fish that was so large he could not pull it in.
 As he struggled with the fish, a handsome young man named Jam Tamachi appeared and helped him reel it in.
 Noori’s father was so grateful that he invited Jam Tamachi to their home, where he was introduced to Noori.